Little Bigfoot (film)

-Little Bigfoot is a 1997 American direct-to-video family film, directed by Art Camacho.
+Little Bigfoot is a 1997 American fantasy adventure film directed by Art Camacho.
 It was made by the same producers as Bigfoot: The Unforgettable Encounter and it was followed by the sequel Little Bigfoot 2: The Journey Home (1998).

 Plot

-A boy, Payton Shoemaker and his little sister Maggie engage in an adventure to save (and secretly befriend) a young male bigfoot which they name him Bilbo (after Bilbo Baggins from The Hobbit) and his injured mother from a logging company who is illegally hunting them down while on summer vacation in Cedar Lake, California with their older brother, Peter, their dog, Max, and their widowed mother.
+A boy, Payton Shoemaker and his little sister Maggie engage in an adventure to save (and secretly befriend) a young male bigfoot which they name him Bilbo (after Bilbo Baggins from The Hobbit) and his injured mother (who gets shot in her kneecap prior to the opening of the film by the hunters) from a logging company who is illegally hunting them down while on summer vacation in Cedar Lake, California with their older brother, Peter, their dog, Max, and their widowed mother.